timescale/docs/self-hosted/backup-and-restore/logical-backup.md

 - [Back up and restore an entire database][backup-entire-database]
 - [Back up and restore individual hypertables][backup-individual-tables]

-You can [upgrade between different versions of TimescaleDB in place][timescaledb-upgrade]; you don't need to backup and restore your data.
+You can also [upgrade between different versions of TimescaleDB][timescaledb-upgrade].

 ## Prerequisites